Thursday, July 10, 2025

 This was the first time in my backpacking life to bring a book.
 Read a Rex Stout mystery with Nero Wolfe and Archie Goodwin for company until the twenty minutes of soaking the dehydrated food was up.
 A swallow of good whisky and so to bed.
 There was to be a full moon and some conjunction of the planets, missed it as being full asleep long before the light cleared the ridge.

 The morning was for fishing the creek once the sun hit the water.
-This took some time, enough to finish my book and drink all the coffee.
+Waiting for the sun took some time, enough to finish my book and drink all the coffee.
 These tiny creeks are great fun to fish and the stakes are low, no fooling with near mythical big blue-backed bastards of dream-haunted memory.

 If I was further along in my spiritual evolution these drastic trips wouldn't be necessary.
 From another recent read, Eternal Life by Dara Horn,